if (Result == 0)

 In addition to these questions, you need to also ask yourself organization-specific questions such as the need to have access to a Content Delivery Network (CDN).
 Some organizations prefer to host third party software on their own server (which requires a download), but other organizations prefer to use a CDN that makes it possible to access the product from a remote server.
 There are advantages and disadvantages to each approach.

 What sorts of questions do you ask yourself when looking for a third party product to save development time?
 The kinds of questions you ask is important and I’d love to know more about the processes that take place in other organizations.
 Let me know your thoughts at John@JohnMuellerBooks.com.

-Although my article will provide you with a great overview and provides you with the essentials you need to create a phenomenal Web-based application, you’ll still want to review my books as well.
+Although my article will provide you with a great overview and provides you with the essentials you need to create a phenomenal Web-based application, you’ll still want to visit other resources and websites, and review my books as well.
 It’s in the books where you see the details of using a particular technology to create your application.
 The books also provide details that an article simply can’t provide.
 Of course, this additional information includes specific coding examples so you can see examples of how to implement a good design.
 So, start with the article.
 If you find what you need in it, turn to the books for the additional details.

 This issue does serve to point out a problem that I’ve encountered more than a few times in supporting my books.
 A vendor can release a faulty version of a library, operating system, or other support software required for my books and it will appear that the examples are buggy to the reader.
 If you read about these sorts of issues, please let me know about them so that I can test the book examples and report back to you here.

 In this case, I wanted to see what was available in the way of editors.
 There are quite a large number of editors out there, some paid, some not.
 After discovering that the scope of my original article idea was too large (just editors in general), I decided to narrow the scope to just those editors that are free.
 After all, why pay for something you can get free unless you actually need the special features of the paid product?